 Progression and specialisations

-Occupational therapists may progress to work in management, teaching or research roles, or move into contract work as a workplace occupational health and safety adviser.
+Occupational therapists may progress to work in management, teaching or research roles, or move into contracting work.

-Occupational therapists can specialise in a specific area of health therapy, such as:
+Occupational therapists can specialise in a specific area, such as:

 - burn management